 …..John Muir, “My First Summer in the Sierra,” 1869

-La Quinta Inn, 651 N Main Street in Bishop.
+TBA 2014.
+Prior years – La Quinta Inn, 651 N Main Street in Bishop.
 Call 760-873-6380.
 Please make sure you tell them you’re with Planet Ultra to receive our discounted group rate of $105, which includes a continental breakfast.
 Our overflow hotel, the Townhouse Motel, is right next door.
 Call 760-872-4541 and say you’re with Planet Ultra to get the special $55 rate.

 Twilight begins 5:03; Twilight ends 20:41.
 Sunrise is 5:33; Sunset is 20:11.

-Route sheets and GPS files are available to registered riders if requested via email between two weeks and five days before the event.
-We cannot guarantee that advance route sheets will be 100% accurate.
+Route sheets are available in excel format to registered riders if requested via email between 2 weeks and 5 days before the event.
+We can’t guarantee that advance route sheets will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.

-Not allowed!
-If you bring one, you will be disqualified from the event without a warning.
-The definition of a personal SAG is any vehicle (motor or otherwise), anywhere on the route, operated by someone other than Planet Ultra staff, that is providing any type of aid, assistance, or motivation to any rider, or taking photographs, or simply out cheering.
+Personal SAG Vehicles: Not allowed!
+If you bring one, you’ll be disqualified from the event without a warning.
+The definition of a personal SAG is any vehicle (motor or otherwise), anywhere on the route, operated by someone other than Planet Ultra staff, that is providing any type of aid, assistance, or motivation, or taking photographs, or simply out cheering.
 Please understand that our permits simply don’t allow dozens of extra vehicles on the roads or at the checkpoint locations.
 Imagine the traffic from all those cars!
-If you’re bringing someone with you who wants to be out on the course helping, please have them contact us and join our volunteer staff.
-We can always use extra help out on the course.
+If you’re bringing someone with you who wants to be out on the course, please have them contact us and join our volunteer staff.

 Once you’re back on 395, hang on for a fast 15 miles, passing by June, Gull, Silver, and Grant Lakes as you enter “The Land of Mono”.
 Ringed by eerie tufa towers, volcanic craters, mountain peaks, and high desert silences, the saline waters of Mono Lake represent a million year old body of water.
 Mono Lake has no outlet; over the thousands of years of its existence, salts and minerals washed into the lake have become concentrated as waters have evaporated.
 Though Mono Lake has been called a “dead sea”, it actually abounds with life.
 No fish live in the lake, but populations of brine shrimp and brine flies adapted to the exceptionally high concentration of salts provide a plentiful food supply for more than seventy species of migratory and nesting birds.
 The “lunch” checkpoint with Subway sandwiches and all our usual wide variety of drinks and muchies await you at the Mono Lake County Park.
 At this point, you will have ridden 104 miles and ascended 7,200′.